Kiarahmani/CLOTHO/README.md

 - [Docker](https://www.docker.com/)

 ---

 ### Setup
+Create a local repo of the project:
 ``` sh
 git clone https://github.com/Kiarahmani/CLOTHO.git
 ```
+Make sure docker daemon is running and current user is added to docker group and has privileges ([read more](https://docs.docker.com/install/linux/linux-postinstall/)).

-Move to the directory `cd CLOTHO` and run the following command:
+Move to the project directory and run the following command to create a cluster of 2 Cassandra nodes each running in a docker container:
 ``` sh
 ./clotho.sh --setup 2
 ```